danidomi/service-cats-example/README.md

 ## How to run

-first we need to have a running database, if you don't have one the easiest way would be with docker
+To run the microservice, you need a running database.
+If you don't have one, the easiest way to set it up is using Docker.
+You can bring up the database with the following command:

 ```shell
 docker-compose up -d db
 ```

-once the database is up, let's compile and run our `microservice`
+Once the database is up and running, you can compile and run the microservice:

 ```shell
 ./run.sh